 What Makes Return Home Different?

 Unlike therapeutic approaches, Return Home offers a path that goes beyond coping skills, symptom management, and treating trauma.
-Within our educational model, we focus on:
+You can see the complimentary qualities of Return Home with your existing therapeutic provider:

 How Return Home Works